lammps/lammps/doc/src/create_atoms.rst

 command.
 E.g. the file typically defines bonds (angles,etc) between atoms in the molecule, and can optionally define charges on each atom.

 Note that the *sphere* atom style sets the default particle diameter to 1.0 as well as the density.
 This means the mass for the particle is not 1.0, but is PI/6 \* diameter\^3 = 0.5236.
+When using the *mesh* style, the particle diameter is adjusted from the size of the individual triangles in the triangle mesh.

 Note that the *ellipsoid* atom style sets the default particle shape to (0.0 0.0 0.0) and the density to 1.0 which means it is a point